st-tech/gatling-operator/README.md

-  docker-build     Build docker image with the manager. docker-push      Push docker image with the manager. kind-load-image  Load local docker image into the kind cluster
+  docker-build     Build docker image with the manager. docker-push      Push docker image with the manager. kind-load-image  Load local docker image into the kind cluster kind-load-sample-image  Load local docker image for sample Gatling into the kind cluster sample-docker-build  Build docker image for sample Gatling

 Deployment
-  install-crd      Install CRDs into the K8s cluster specified in ~/.kube/config. uninstall-crd    Uninstall CRDs from the K8s cluster specified in ~/.kube/config. deploy           Deploy controller to the K8s cluster specified in ~/.kube/config. kind-deploy      Deploy controller to the kind cluster specified in ~/.kube/config. undeploy         Undeploy controller from the K8s cluster specified in ~/.kube/config. controller-gen   Download controller-gen locally if necessary. kustomize        Download kustomize locally if necessary.
+  install-crd      Install CRDs into the K8s cluster specified in ~/.kube/config. uninstall-crd    Uninstall CRDs from the K8s cluster specified in ~/.kube/config. deploy           Deploy controller to the K8s cluster specified in ~/.kube/config. kind-deploy      Deploy controller to the kind cluster specified in ~/.kube/config. sample-deploy    Install sample Gatling CR into the k8s cluster specified in ~/.kube/config. kind-sample-deploy  Install sample Gatling CR into the kind cluster specified in ~/.kube/config. undeploy         Undeploy controller from the K8s cluster specified in ~/.kube/config. controller-gen   Download controller-gen locally if necessary. kustomize        Download kustomize locally if necessary.